splitio/python-client/doc/source/flask_support.rst

         return render_template('index.html', **context)

-As long as the update scripts are running periodically, this should work without problems.
+When using the Redis client the update scripts need to be run periodically, otherwise there won't be any data available to the client.

 As mentioned before, if the API key is set to ``'localhost'`` a localhost environment client is generated and no connections to Split.io are made as everything is read from ``.split`` file (you can read about this feature in the Localhost Environment section of the :doc:`/introduction`.)